andresharpe/sudoku-rs/README.md

     -V, --version     Prints version information

 OPTIONS:
     -f, --file <file>        A file containing puzzles, one per line.
+Defaults to .\puzzles.txt.
-    -n, --number <number>    The number of puzzles to generate an append to file.
+    -n, --number <number>    The number of puzzles to generate and append to file.
 ````